bmatsuo/Skyrim-Alchemy/README.markdown

     Chaurus Eggs|0003ad56
     Deathbell|000516c8
     River Betty|00106e1a
-    sqlite>

-Then query the TripleEffect view, instead of the PairEffect view from the firt example

     sqlite> SELECT Effect
        ...> FROM TripleEffect
        ...> WHERE Ingredient1 = "Chaurus Eggs" AND Ingredient2 = "Deathbell" AND Ingredient3 = "River Betty";